Keeping Jira Service Management secure in the age of remote work

 The problem is that there's no easy way to get a bird’s eye view of access control per service desk - which makes monitoring dozens, or hundreds, of different portals cumbersome and error-prone.

-The Solution: Restrict Access and Continuously Monitor Jira Service Management Permissions
+The Solution: Restrict Access and Continuously Monitor Jira Service Desk Permissions

-The first way to prevent bad actors from creating fake service management tickets is simply to restrict access in the first place.
-While some service management might need to be publicly accessible, this is rarely the case for internal helpdesks.
+The first way to prevent bad actors from creating fake service desk tickets is simply to restrict access in the first place.
+While some service desks might need to be publicly accessible, this is rarely the case for internal helpdesks.
 Instead, you should sync your corporate directory with Jira via LDAP.

 For the portals that have to stay open to customers from outside your organisation, your focus should be on: